milesj/boost/docs/common.md

 ### `formatMs`

+> formatMs(time: number, options?: Options): string

-The `formatMs(time: number, options?: Options)` function can be used to format a UNIX timestamp in milliseconds into a shorthand human readable format.
+Can be used to format a UNIX timestamp in milliseconds into a shorthand human readable format.
 Wraps the [pretty-ms](https://www.npmjs.com/package/pretty-ms) package to handle infinite numbers, zeros, and more.

 ```ts
 import { formatMs } from '@boost/common';